For the latest developments from our engineering team, head over to the Engineering Blog at engineering.backtrace.io.

 If you have not used Backtrace yet or if you are using another tool, the powerful Jira and Backtrace integration is one more reason you should be using Backtrace in your next project.
 You may get started with a free trial of the Backtrace by signing up here.

-Learn more about how we have made it easier for you to create issue-based alerts and how to configure them in our next blog.
+Learn more about how we have made it easier for you to integrate JIRA server in your backtrace project in our next blog.